ronh991/glTF-Blender-IO-MSFS/README.md

   #15 Detail ORM node structure update - see ASOBO #330

+  #14 - unique_id error in multi export (was reintroduced in bad commit)  - fixed

 # Enhancements

   Some default values for Metallic, Roughness, Emissive, Base Color have been reset